Skip to main content

 1. Agree on security objectives.

-2. Describe your architecture by creating a data-flow diagram.
+2. Describe your architecture with a data-flow diagram.

 3. Identify threats.